logos-co/adm/toy-example-docs.md

 ## Overview

-The `toy-example/` directory contains a complete visualization implementation with D3.js interactive dashboards for portfolio management and strategic decision-making.
+The `toy-example/` directory is a **standalone, independent experiment** containing a complete D3.js visualization system for portfolio management and strategic decision-making.

+⚠️ **This is a self-contained system** - it has its own data, workflows, and documentation.
+Do not reference or mix with other examples in this repository.

 ## Development Workflow